86challenge/rules/rules.typ

     ]

 + #heading[GT Radial Stock Class]
-  _This class is designed to keep costs to a minimum and be attractive to drivers with nearly-stock vehicles.
+  _Designed to keep costs to a minimum and be attractive to drivers with nearly-stock vehicles.
 Participants are eligible for GT Radial Championship Cash Prizes and GT Radial Tire Contingency._

   + Vehicles in this class are only allowed performance modifications included in this section